How One Student Built the SF Effect in Madison

 Finally, we’re running Cohort 2 in Fall 2026.
 If you want to be part of building this as a mentor, a connection, or just by spreading the word, please reach out.
 We'd love your help making the next cohort even better.

-To everyone who showed up to Cohort 1, to Beth Ott and StartingBlock Madison for hosting and supporting us, and to my team at Priority who helped make it happen: thank you, from the bottom of my heart.
+To everyone who showed up, to Beth Ott and StartingBlock Madison for hosting and supporting us, and to my team at Priority who helped make it happen: thank you, from the bottom of my heart.
 You proved something we needed to see proven.
 Now we know it works.
 The only question is how big this can get and how many people we can help.